nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Expected: No task marked as **completed**.
 Error details is shown in the status bar.

    1. Other incorrect commands to try: `done`, `done -1`
-      Expected: Similar to previous.
+      Expected: Similar to previous test case.

-### Mark a task as uncompleted
+### Mark a Task as uncompleted

 1. Mark a task as uncompleted: